 Summer Literacy

-We encourage you to visit your local public library for summer reading, resources, and programming!
+We also encourage visiting your local public library for summer reading, resources, and programming!

 Opportunities for Reinforcement